Antonie J.W.G. Visser1,2 and Olaf J. Rolinski2

 Many topics treated in this module can be found in:

-A very useful introduction to quantum dots can be found in:
+A very useful review on cellular applications of quantum dots can be found in:

 Fluorescence microscopy, and history can be found in: